my-org-hu/aks-secure-baseline/06-gitops.md

    ```bash
    kubectl get nodes
    ```
+   You will be promoted to authenticate with the AKS resource.
+You should use either the account "bu0001a000800-admin" configured in the separate Azure AD tenant or the Azure AD User created by your company for this lab.

    Once the authentication happens successfully, some new items will be added to your `kubeconfig` file such as an `access-token` with an expiration period.
 For more information on how this process works in Kubernetes please refer to [the related documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).

 1. Import cluster management images to your container registry.